Want to sell your eBook but don’t know what price tag to put on it? Here’s some sound advice to help you figure out how much to sell your eBook for.

 Check out this post I wrote with information on where to sell your eBooks online.

 #5 – Is this your first eBook?

-The trust factor is something you have to build up with your blog and your audience over time.
+The trust factor is something you have to consider when pricing your eBook too.

-If no one really knows who you are or what your blog is about, for instance, they may not immediately be interested in purchasing your eBook.
+If no one really knows who you are or what you’re about, for instance, maybe you’re new.
+Folks may not immediately be interested in purchasing your eBook straight away.